ivan-stanislav/UA-5282/README.md

 # UA-5282
-UA-5282 DevOps I: Linux and Networking Fundamentals
+This repositiry is intended for learning purpose of UA-5282 DevOps course